 Recommended portfolio weighting (vs. the world and sector weightings):

-- Slightly more (55-60%) US stocks than the world weight of about 50%.
+- Allocate approximately the world weighting, or less (about 30-45%) of your stock portfolio to U.S. stocks and the rest to foreign equities.
 A Vanguard study shows that an allocation of 70% U.S. Stocks and 30% foreign stocks provides about 90% of the diversification benefit.
-By going with a larger than world U.S. weight, investors will reduce tracking error and costs.
-However, from the standpoint of what returns we might expect for the U.S. going forward, I believe a lower U.S. weighting is warranted.
+However, valuations in the U.S. market as of early 2018 are near all-time highs based on measures such as the Shiller P/E and the Crestmont P/E ratio.
+Therefore from the standpoint of what returns we might expect going forward, I believe a lower U.S. weighting is warranted.

-- More value stocks, with an emphasis on small-cap value and international small-cap value.
+- Allocate more to value stocks, with an emphasis on small-cap value and international small-cap value.
 These categories have been higher performing than the average equity category over the long run, although there is debate as to whether this might persist.

 - A higher than market weighting in commodity equities.
 This provides an inflation and declining-dollar hedge; also provides a diversification hedge given lower correlations with other stocks.